-Mixed nuts are coated in a maple syrup glaze, seasoned with warming spices and fresh rosemary, then roasted in the oven.
-Perfect as a snack or finger food for your next get together.
+Rosemary roasted nuts are coated in a maple syrup glaze, seasoned with warm spices and fresh rosemary, then roasted in the oven.
+They make the perfect holiday snack for your next party.

-Rosemary is a perfect complement to the chili and cayenne, and reminds me of the holidays.
-A maple glaze adds the perfect amount of sweetness to cut through the savory flavors.
+Rosemary is a perfect complement to the chili and cayenne and reminds me of the holidays.
+The maple glaze adds the perfect amount of sweetness to balance with the savory flavors.

-Who doesn't love an edible gift?
-Buy a few inexpensive gift bags or decorative tins, and fill them with these savory rosemary roasted mixed nuts.
+Give as a gift - Who doesn't love an edible gift?
+Buy a few inexpensive gift bags or decorative tins and fill them with rosemary roasted nuts.
 They'll be a hit with friends and family.

 - 1 tablespoon olive oil